What is a recruitment funnel?

 Recruitment funnel stages

-The recruitment funnel has seven main stages, shown below:
+The recruitment funnel, also referred to as the hiring funnel, has seven main stages, shown below:

 - Awareness: Getting on the candidate’s radar to make them aware of your organization or brand.